 - Conducting informational briefings for interviewers (Marketing, Product Management & Sales)

 Emails to confirmed conference attendees are sent prior to the conference to solicit potential interviewees as a part of the normal conference promotion activities.
 A series of up to three emails will be sent.
 A $25 – $50 Amazon or Visa gift card can be used as an incentive to encourage conference attendees to commit to the interviews.
 The gift card will be sent once the interview has been completed.
-Included in the email solicitation will be a link that attendees can use to schedule and book their interview.
+Included in the email solicitation will be a link that attendees can use to schedule and book their interviews.

 If the target number of interviews has not been committed prior to the start of the conference an announcement about the program interviews can be made early in the conference along with the gift card offer.